awenirk/myPythonProjects/README.md

-# That's all my Python projects for that 2 years in Logika
+# That's all my Python projects for that 2 years in programming school Logika